How Benzene Causes Diseases

 Benzene diseases develop because, simply put, benzene affects the blood and the blood-forming organs, such as bone marrow.

-Aplastic anemia can also be caused by exposure to benzene, and is a condition that can develop into other forms of blood and bone marrow cancers.
+Aplastic anemia can also be caused by workplace and job exposures to benzene.
+Aplastic anemia is a medical condition that can develop into certain forms of blood and bone marrow cancers.

-There is also some evidence that benzene exposure may cause the following types of cancers to develop:
+There is also some medical evidence that occupational benzene exposure years ago can cause these other types of leukemia and cancers:

 - Chronic lymphocytic leukemia (CLL)